 During the weekdays you will work a job.
 Working will allow you to build relationships, develop professionally, gain work experience and provide the finances for you need to attend the Summer Leadership Project.
 If you raise financial support for the project, you will still be required to work a job.

 How do I get to Denver?

 Unfortunately, transportation is not provided to Denver.
-If students are able to drive, we would like to recommend that they do so (parking will be available for $2.50 a day).
+If students are able to drive, we would like to recommend that they do so (parking at Colorado Christian University is free).
 This will ensure that there are an appropriate number of vehicles at the SLP.
 Additionally, students who book early are usually able to find inexpensive flights and transportation from the airport.

 Who leads the SLP?